peterfschaadt/gce-maintenance-alerts/README.md

 # Google Compute Engine Maintenance Alerts

-A Python service to receive email, Slack alerts, or run a script when a Google Compute Engine VM is about to undergo maintenance.
+A Python service to receive email or Slack alerts when a Google Compute Engine VM is about to undergo maintenance.
+Requires no external dependencies, just Python.

 ## Alert Types